 I have elsewhere posted quotations, aphorisms, poetry and essays about afterlife and reincarnation, to help readers overcome fear of death and mitigate grief from loss of loved ones.
 I have learned from experience that as we lose our fear of leaving life we gain the art of living life – authentically and lovingly; that we lose fear of death as we self-identify with eternal spirit rather than our temporary space/time soul suits.

-*Her name and some identifying details have been changed to protect her privacy.
+Tara’s actual name and some identifying details have been changed to protect her privacy.
 She is now internationally known for her artistry.

 “Everywhere I look, I see the face of God.”